 I will say this, in places the film is very colorful.
 You get an idea of what it might have been like to actually walk through some fabled towns of the age.
 There are stunning shots of eagles and jugglers and incidental bits like that.
 The battle scenes, while utterly confusing from any kind of strategic viewpoint, captured some of the desperation and despair and confusion and sudden elation that perhaps was the case in real life.

-But then Alexander gets into pissy little shouting matches with his soldiers and we jump from one continent to another with absolutely no continuity and any kind of momentum is lost.
+But then Alexander gets into pissy little shouting matches with his soldiers, we jump from one continent to another with absolutely no continuity, and any kind of momentum is lost.
 The director Oliver Stone is good at showing Alexander's inner turmoil - hey, he must have had some, everybody does at some point, right? - by having him in extended scenes on frozen mountaintops and the like looking distressed, but then another battle scene pops up and it's time to move on.

 |Rosario Dawson is thrown in for two good reasons|

-I thought Angelina Jolie was terrible, affecting a "Boris and Natascha" accent that grated against the Irish and English accents of pretty much everyone else in the cast.
+I thought Angelina Jolie was terrible, affecting a "Boris and Natasha" accent that grated against the Irish and English accents of pretty much everyone else in the cast.
 However, there are some uncomfortable vibes between the mother and daughter.
 After Alexander grows up and becomes Colin Farrell they argue, their faces get very close, Colin grabs Angelina's face, he kind of leans in, she puckers up....
 Whew.
 Ok, the other supporting actors do fine as well.
-While Peter O'Toole stole "Troy" out from under Brad Pitt, here Christopher Plummer manages a weak cameo and Anthony Hopkins just serves as a kind of overwrought museum tour guide.
+While Peter O'Toole stole "Troy" out from under Brad Pitt, here Christopher Plummer tries but only manages a weak cameo.
+Anthony Hopkins just serves as a kind of overwrought museum tour guide.
 Val Kilmer actually looks alive in a few scenes, but his role is utterly thankless and, given the way it is written, one can only wonder how his character made it to middle age alive, much less became a king.
 Rosario Dawson pops in and is scrumptious, the best thing about the film.
 In sum, acting is not a problem with "Alexander," because the cast is excellent.